NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 and perhaps also have different lengths, that means that illumination conditions are different enough, which will help constrain the ``sfs`` problem better.

+An example for how to download and prepare the datasets is shown in :numref:`sfs_single_image`.

 .. _sfs_isis_vs_csm: